About the Journal

 Open Access Journal & Publication Fees

-The Canadian Journal of Career Development has always been fully open-access from our launch in 2002.
+The Canadian Journal of Career Development has been Dimond open-access from our launch in 2002.
 This means that all content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author (see Creative Commons licensing below)

 Peer Review Policy